Campus Initiatives - Faculty Incentive Grants

 - Meet weekly with MLAs to review the content or plan instruction or data collection.

-The deadline for new 2014-2015 proposals is February 14, 2014.
+The deadline for 2014-2015 proposals has passed.
+Please check back here in January for the 2015-2016 application information.
 This slideshow from a spring 2013 information session describes the program: FIG Info Session (PDF).
 Detailed instructions for submitting a proposal are found in the following grant guidelines:

 The MainePSP is a major initiative funded by the National Science Foundation to improve the teaching and learning of physical sciences, targeting grades 6-9 and University courses.
 It involves teachers in Hancock, Penobscot, Waldo, and Washington counties, University faculty, staff, and students, and partnership members from the Institute for Broadening Participation, the Maine Department of Education, the Maine Mathematics and Science Alliance, and SERC Institute.